takinosaji/software-architecture/README.md

 # software-architecture

-Software Architecture patterns and guidelines
+This repository contains patterns and guidelines

+- I learned and tailored for project needs
+- or developed myself

+as a Solution Architect working for various enterprises.